Voting Developmental Disabilities

 U.S. Dept. of Justice Voting Rights and Elections Website

-U.S. Federal Laws Protecting the Rights of Voters with Disabilities from ADA from ADA.gov.
+U.S. Federal Laws Protecting the Rights of Voters with Disabilities

 For guide sponsorships, contact The Boost at fromtheboost@gmail.com.